 Saunter along the Via dell’Amore

-This is a famous walkway which straddles a coastal cliff.
-It connects two villages i.e. Manarola and Riomaggiore.
+That is a famous walkway that straddles a coastal cliff.
+It connects two villages, i.e. Manarola and Riomaggiore.
 Its total length is 1km and provides breathtaking ocean views of the adjacent Mediterranean Sea.

 Take a walk along the Sentiero Monterosso – Vernazza